 12. Use Alt Image Tags

 If you’re using images in your blog posts (and you should be), don’t miss out on the opportunity to plug keywords into alt tags.
-This helps the search engines translate the purpose behind the images and can boost your rankings.
+This helps the search engines translate the purpose behind the images and can boost your business blog rankings.

 It Takes Time

 The biggest thing you need to remember is that getting your business blog ranked takes time.
 It’s impossible to end up on page one overnight.
 You have to pay your dues, invest time, and patiently wait for the results.
 If you can do this, then you’ll eventually find your blog ranked for keywords that you’re specifically targeting.